Brian Eley

-Brian Ratcliffe Eley (born 6 July 1946) is a former British Chess Champion.
-He is wanted by the British police on suspicion of sexual offences against underage boys, and has been a fugitive since 1991.
+Brian Ratcliffe Eley (6 July 1946 – 6 April 2022) was a British Chess Champion.
+He was wanted by the British police on suspicion of sexual offences against underage boys, and was a fugitive from 1991 until his death.

 Chess

 Brian Eley belonged to the wave of talented chess masters who came to the fore in Britain in the 1970s, after the dominance of Jonathan Penrose ended—a group that included Raymond Keene, William Hartston, George Botterill, Robert Bellin and others.

 He took part in domestic chess tournaments, was a chess coach and gave simultaneous exhibitions.
 For a period around 1971, he wrote an infrequent chess column in the weekly Morning Telegraph of Sheffield.
 He ran his own chess retail business, supplying books, chess sets, scorebooks and similar items.

 In a major upset, Eley won the 1972 British Chess Championship, held in Brighton.
 Eley's peak FIDE rating of 2350 in 1974 would qualify him for the title of FIDE Master (FM); however, the FM title had not yet been introduced and he never applied for the title.